Sticky Icon

 Joint Inflammation and Damage:

-The aggravated Vata lodges in the joints (Sthana Samshraya), interacting with weakened tissues (Dosha-Dushya Sammurchhana).
-This triggers inflammation, cartilage degradation, bone damage, and symptoms such as pain, swelling, stiffness, and reduced mobility.
+The aggravated Vata lodges in the joints ( Sthana Samshraya) along with the weakened tissues ( Dosha-Dushya Sammurchhana).
+This leads to raised inflammation, degeneration of cartilage, destruction of bone, pain, swelling, and stiffness with lessened mobility.

-Osteoarthritis with Age (Tissue depletion-related OA): This form occurs primarily in old age, where Vata dosha dominance leads to the depletion of Sleshaka Kapha (joint lubrication) and impaired tissue nourishment.
-The result is poor-quality tissue formation and joint weakness.
+Age-related Osteoarthritis (Tissue depletion-related Osteoarthritis): This type occurs in older age, when the Vata dosha dominance leads to the depletion of Sleshaka Kapha (joint lubrication) and impaired nourishment to tissues, leading to poor-quality tissue formation and joint weakness.

-Osteoarthritis in Obesity (Obstruction-related OA): This form occurs in individuals with excess body fat (obesity).
-Excess fat (Medas) obstructs the flow of nutrients to tissues like bones (Asthi) and marrow (Majja) while also contributing to the accumulation of toxins (Ama).
-This obstruction leads to tissue depletion and further obstructs the natural pathway of Vata Dosha.
+Obesity-induced Osteoarthritis (Obstruction-type Osteoarthritis): individuals, that is, those with excess body fat.
+The excess fat (Medas) obstructs the flow of nutrients to various tissues such as bones (Asthi) and marrow (Majja) and works toward the accumulation of toxins (Ama), thus causing depletion of tissue and obstructing the natural pathway of Vata Dosha in further ways.

 AyurVAID’s Approach